-Carys Dorritt chairs the Buckingham Park C of E Parent Teacher Association (PTA) She explains how support and advice from CIB has helped her increase the level of volunteering for school events and help embed the PTA in the local community.
+Carys Dorritt chairs the Buckingham Park C of E Parent Teacher Association (PTA) She explains how support and advice from CIB has helped her in that role.

 What does the PTA do?
 Its vision is to be a thriving community to raise funds to enrich school life.
 The fundraising part of the equation is easily understood, but Carys is also passionate about the need to build and maintain a real community of parents, carers, staff and friends of the school to support it.
 The PTA runs 10 or so events each year, some of which are big fundraisers.
 Others, like the Community Café run in partnership with the Exchange Church and the Community Centre, raise smaller amounts but contribute more in terms of the community element of the PTA’s vision.

 What was it like when she took over as chair?
 Carys became Chair of the PTA in October 2018.
 The school was only 7 years old at that point.
 Although the formal structure of the PTA was good, Carys realised that she needed to broaden the appeal of the PTA within the local community and also engage a wider range of volunteers to help with events.

 How did CIB help?
 Carys attended a 1:1 advice session to talk about volunteer management and says that this helped hugely as she learned the importance of proper role descriptions for the volunteers – something she could tackle straight away.
 She scoped out each volunteer role (big or small) which made a huge difference as potential volunteers as they could see exactly what they were signing up for and gave them much more confidence about they would be expected to do.